 - MarketPress Blog - Very good beginner articles on WooCommerce

-The main disadvantage, however, is the update policy and its dependence on the other plugins and the shop theme.
-This means: If WooCommerce makes an update, you should not click on Update immediately, but test your shop thoroughly in a closed test environment.
-Because due to the multitude of other plugins there can be enormous problems with the shop.
-The reason is that most plugin and theme developers are not so fast with their updates.
+The biggest disadvantage, however, is the update policy and its dependence on the other plugins and the store usedtheme.
+This means: If WooCommerce makes an update, you should not immediately click on the update, but thoroughly test your store in a closed test environment.
+Because the multitude of other plugins can cause enormous problems with the store.
+The reason is that most plugin- and theme- developers are not so fast with their updates.

 The current system requirements of WooCommerce: